typelevel/Laika/docs/using-laika/sbt.md

 The default settings for these tasks should be sufficient for many use cases.
 The following sections show how you can override the defaults.

+You can also get a formatted summary of all settings and extensions by running `show laikaDescribe`.

 Basic Settings